XVTSolutions/dotnet-aws-docker/README.md

 from AWS SSM parameter store and export it into the environments before doing a `execvpe` the final dotnet to start the dotnet app.

+*Update to the latest dotnet version from base image*

+Have a look at script `update-dotnet.sh` and then run it.

-Sample of the entry point python script
+*Sample of the entry point python script*

 ```
 #!/usr/bin/python3